-Completing his 10th year serving as Superintendent of the Coffee County Schools, Dr. Leis has led the district through many initiatives.
-In August of 2012, the system was recognized as Accredited through Southern Association of Colleges and Schools (SACS-AdvancedED).
+Completing his 11th year serving as Superintendent of the Coffee County Schools, Dr. Leis has led the district through many initiatives.
+In August of 2012, the system was recognized as Accredited through Southern Association of Colleges and Schools (SACS-AdvanceED).
 Dr. Leis subsequently led the system through successful AdvancED Accreditation Reviews in 2014 and 2019.
-Under his leadership, Education Special Purpose Local Option Sales Tax (ESPLOST) Referendums were overwhelmingly approved by voters in 2013 and 2018.
+Under his leadership, Education Special Purpose Local Option Sales Tax (ESPLOST) referendums were overwhelmingly approved by voters in 2013 and 2018.

 Dr. Leis completed his Bachelor of Science in Social Science Education from Georgia Southern University and his Master of Education in Educational Leadership from Valdosta State University.
 He earned his Educational Specialist and Doctorate degree in Educational Leadership from Argosy University in Sarasota, Florida.